KayserSoze42/extend.io/src/C-mo/README.md

 _It is still in a working condition \*slaps regex\*, just as the day I wrote it, and I was offerred pictures to present alongside the code._

-_The name is a play on BMO from Adventure Time, and this was a point I started straying away from JavaScript._
+_The name is a play on BMO from Adventure Time, and this was a point I started straying from JavaScript._